KensoDev/Kick-the-tires/README.md

 * Create a form that will update the user details without using a scaffold. (beginner.md)

 ### Question files
-* **beginner.md**: used for questions in beginner level, those question can include such that will show the developer ability to learn, this file can test developer that don't know rails but testing their ability to learn it by doing something
+* **beginner.md**: used for questions in beginner level, those question can include such that will show the developer ability to learn, this file can test a developer that doesn't know Rails but testing their ability to learn it by doing something
-* **intermediate.md**: More advanced questions, usually for those that already know rails and you want to test more advanced stuff like test coverage perhaps.
+* **intermediate.md**: More advanced questions, usually for those that already know Rails and you want to test more advanced stuff like test coverage perhaps.
-* **expert.md**: Want to hire the next speaker at RubyConf? kidding… expert level questions, show rails loopholes, more adnaved knowledge of the Ruby language etc..
+* **expert.md**: Want to hire the next speaker at RubyConf? kidding… expert level questions, show Rails loopholes, more advanced knowledge of the Ruby language etc..

 Each question will be tagged with the level you think is appropriate.